CytoInformatics/HistoToolkit/README.md

-# HistoToolkit
+# CompuToolkit

-A graphical user interface for prototyping histology and cytology image processing workflows.
+A graphical user interface for prototyping data and image processing workflows.

 ### To-do
 ##### Essentials